 You may be eligible to apply for ACT nomination if you meet the nomination criteria as outlined in the Guidelines - ACT 190 nomination.
-You must nominate an occupation on the Consoidated Sponsored Occupation List (CSOL).
-The nominated occupation can have a status of 'open' or 'closed' on the ACT Occupation List.
+You must nominate an eligible occupation on the Department of Immigration and Border Protection Combined Occupation List.
 You must also have a genuine intention to continue living in Canberra for two years from permanent visa grant.

 Streamlined PhD nomination

 You may be eligible to apply for streamlined, fee free ACT nomination if you have completed a PhD at an ACT university.